-The RTP uses several different performance measures to capture the region's progress in each of the goal areas and compares the results to targets that are established through the state and federal rules that guide the RTP.
+The RTP uses several different performance measures to capture the region's progress in each of five goal areas-Mobility, Safety, Equity, Economy and Climate and Resilience-and compares the results to targets that are established through the state and federal rules that guide the RTP.
 The system analysis uses Metro's travel model and other analytical tools.
 The analysis accounts not only for the projects and policies in the RTP, but also for factors such as projected population and job growth.